charlax/python-education/advanced_python/advanced_python.md

 {0, 1}
 ```

-Note that they can be nested as well:
+Note that they can be nested:

 ```python-repl
 >>> [[(i, j) for i in range(2)] for j in range(2)]